"

 3.2 Stress

 Everyone experiences stress during their lives.
 High levels of stress can cause symptoms like headaches, back pain, and gastrointestinal symptoms.
-Chronic stress contributes to the development of chronic illnesses, as well as acute physical illnesses due to decreased effectiveness of the immune system.
+Chronic stress can contribute to the development of chronic illnesses, as well as acute physical illnesses, due to decreased effectiveness of the immune system and impact on the hypothalamic-pituitary-adrenal (HPA) axis.
+The HPA impact is discussed in greater detail below.
 It is important for nurses to recognize signs and symptoms of stress in themselves and others, as well as encourage effective stress management strategies.
-We will begin this section by reviewing the stress response and signs and symptoms of stress and then discuss stress management techniques.
+This section begins with an overview of the stress response and its signs and symptoms, followed by a discussion of stress management techniques.

 Stress Response